 Apparently it is totally illegal to take any work, modify it and sell it.
 We can see this in the gaming arena when people try to make games based on successful franchises like mario.
 Some even change the names or some details but still end up being sued for plagiarism.

-In Japan copyright holders don't seem to care about these fan projects.
-In fact, there is a huge industry around creating doujins that even turn into animations.
-There doesn't seem to be a strong inspection, which makes there even thousands of doujin with characters lolis minors.
+In Japan, copyright holders seem not to care about these fan projects.
+In reality, there is a huge industry around the creation of doujins that even become animations.
+There doesn't seem to be strong enforcement, which leads to even thousands of doujin featuring lolis underage characters.

 Today, doujinshi have spread enormously and are sold both in specialized stores and on the internet through digital publications.
 There is even a gigantic event called Comiket and many other events (estimated over 1000) aimed at promoting and selling doujins (they are called sokubaikai doujinshi).